Competence-Based Analysis of Language Models: Results

 \subsection{Analysis}

-While their performance on individual tasks varies, BERT and \rb have quite similar aggregate performance: BERT outperforms \rb on just over half (8/14) tasks, also achieving very slightly higher performance when averaged across all tasks (0.3099 versus 0.3094).
-In contrast, \rb is less competent than BERT for most tasks (12/14), with lower competence scores averaged across all tasks (0.381 vs. 0.334).
+\paragraph{Performance} While their accuracies on individual tasks vary, BERT and \rb have quite similar aggregate performance: BERT outperforms \rb on just over half (8/14) of the tasks, achieving essentially equivalent performance when averaged across all tasks (0.3099 versus 0.3094).